What is machine learning?

 How machine learning relates to deep learning

-Deep learning is a specialised form of machine learning, using neural networks (NN) to deliver answers.
+Deep learning is a specialized form of machine learning, using neural networks (NN) to deliver answers.
 Able to determine accuracy on its own, deep learning classifies information like a human brain—and powers some of the most human-like AI.

 The benefits of machine learning